 Growing kinds of freeze-dried applications include meal requests like hot and cold cereals, snacks, and refreshment applications like smoothies or healthy fruit pieces added to drinks.

 Prolonged Shelf Life

 The mass of the freeze-dried products is decreased by 70 to 90 percent, with no difference in volume.
-Shipping costs of goods are lessened because of the lightweight.
+The shipping costs are therefore less because of the lighter weight.
 They are also amazingly portable, due to the water content being eliminated.